git-for-windows/git-for-windows.github.io/Package-management.md

 Modern software development relies heavily on a way to manage dependencies, i.e. to keep track of required software libraries and their versions.
-Examples are `apt-get` for Linux, `homebrew` for MacOSX, `Maven` for Java and `pip` for Python.
+Examples are `apt` for Linux, `homebrew` for macOS, `maven` for Java and `pip` for Python.

-Git for Windows is based on [MSYS2](https://msys2.github.io/) which bundles Arch Linux' [Pacman](https://wiki.archlinux.org/index.php/Pacman) tool for dependency management.
+Git for Windows is based on [MSYS2](https://msys2.github.io/) which bundles the [Pacman](https://wiki.archlinux.org/index.php/Pacman) tool (known from Arch Linux) for dependency management.

 # How to use `pacman`